elliottjonestw/elliottjonesdotnet/README.md

 `public/CNAME` already contains the domain, so it ships with every build.

-`public/CNAME` already contains the domain, so it ships with every build.

 The previous site deployed over FTP to Bluehost.

 ## Redirects from the old URLs

 Old URLs that were indexed (`/en.html`, `/zh.html`, the portfolio and blog indexes) have meta-refresh stubs in `public/` so inbound links land on the rebuild rather than a 404.
-The two blog stubs point at the new blog; the rest point at the home page.
+The two blog stubs point at the new blog, the portfolio stubs at the home page's `#work` section, and the home-page stubs at the home page itself.